 The kimura lock, also called double wristlock (catch wrestling), chicken wing or gyaku ude-garami (judo) is a grappling submission hold of uncertain origin, being catch wrestling and judo the likely authors of the position.
-In Brazilian jiu jitsu the submission bares the name of “Kimura” after the famous Masahiko Kimura who defeated Helio Gracie with this lock on the 23rd of October, 1951.
+In Brazilian jiu-jitsu the submission bears the name of “Kimura” after the famous athlete Masahiko Kimura who defeated Helio Gracie with this joint-lock in a legendary match for combat sports, which took place on October 23, 1951.
 The submission relies on isolating the shoulder and elbow joints with the use of a double wrist grip which allows for the attacker to apply leverage against both of these joints (though mainly the shoulder).

 The Kimura Lock History